Skip to content

 How Long Does It Take MigreLief-NOW to Work?

 MigreLief-NOW is Akeso’ fast-acting “as-needed” nutritional formula for neurological comfort.
-MigreLief NOW can be taken asap at first signs of discomfort (2-4 capsules).
+MigreLief NOW can be taken at first warning signs (2-4 capsules).
 The dose can be repeated in 2 hours if necessary.

 The dose for adults and children is listed on the back of the product label.